openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The API itself is agnostic to the Credential exchange protocol and can be used with different protocols.
 The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web or app origin of the Verifier to the End-User's chosen Wallet.

-This OpenID4VP profile utilizes the mechanisms of the DC API while also allowing to leverage advanced security features of OpenID4VP, if needed.
+OpenID4VP over the DC API utilizes the mechanisms of the DC API while also allowing to leverage advanced security features of OpenID4VP, if needed.
 It also defines the OpenID4VP request parameters that MAY be used with the DC API.

 The DC API offers several advantages for implementers of both Verifiers and Wallets.